-If you’re wanting to know how to cook Oatmeal in your Instant pot you’ve come to the right place.
-Today I am sharing this fantastic Instant Pot Apple and Cinnamon Oatmeal recipe and it’s a real winner in my home.
-Oatmeal is a fantastic breakfast and one which keeps you going all day.
+If you’re wanting to know how to cook Oatmeal in your Instant Pot you’ve come to the right place.
+This fantastic Instant Pot Apple and Cinnamon Oatmeal recipe is super tasty and an easy breakfast to cook in your Pressure Cooker!

 Turn your Instant Pot to Sauté mode.
 Once the pot is hot, add in your butter and apples.